ecshreve/jeppy/README.md

 # jeppy

-fun little project that scrapes historical jeopardy questions/answers from https://www.j-archive.com and writes them to a sqlite database
+This is a fun little project that scrapes historical jeopardy questions/answers from https://www.j-archive.com and dumps the raw data to a json file.

+_NOTE_:
+The work in progress parts of this project are a Flask app that populates a sqlite database with the json data, and a React app to play a jeopardy game.

 ## overview